blueimp/shell-scripts/README.md

 #### Command Working directory

 The working directory for a binary is set to that of its container, e.g. `/srv/www` for the php container and its php binaries.
-As a result, we have to take this working directory into account when executing the commands, e.g.:
+As a result, we have to take this working directory into account, e.g.:

 ```sh
 composer status -d dev.test